Jeremia-dotcom/secure-chat-app/README.md

 A real-time encrypted chat application built with Java Swing, featuring end-to-end AES encryption and multi-client support.

+**University Group Project** - Developed as part of Computer Networks course at Cape Peninsula University of Technology

 ## 🔒 Features

 - **End-to-End Encryption**: AES-128 encryption for secure messaging